skooter500/GE1-2018-2019/README.md

         - Enable the FPS controller
         - Enable the RotateMe script

+I may have left out some steps, but you can figure out the rest yourself

 Use the [Unity Quick Reference](unityref.md) and the [Unity online documentation](https://docs.unity3d.com/ScriptReference/) to look up anything you need
 ## Week 2 - Trigonometry
 ## Lecture
 - [Slides](https://drive.google.com/file/d/14pWZNf2Z-FX096wCLHt9t6tLorS323-k/view?usp=sharing)